 If you would like to study at HTW Berlin, you need to fulfil certain admission requirements (German: Zulassungsvoraussetzungen).
 To find out which requirements apply for your chosen study programme, please refer to the study programme page or the Eligibility and Admission Regulations.

 To study at HTW Berlin you need to submit an application (German: Bewerbung).
-Please inform yourself in advance about the application procedure.

 Contact the Student Council (German: AStA) for matters such as semester tickets, legal advice, ISIC and especially for information for first semester students